NewcastleRSE-Training/intro-to-python/README.md

 * Question sheet for chosen dataset printed for participants

 ## Facilitator instructions
-When running the notebooks to present you can either run them ocally on your own machine or access them through the same link as participants through binder:
+When running the notebooks to present you can either run them locally on your own machine or access them through the same link as participants through binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/NewcastleRSE-Training/intro-to-python.git/master)

+Note: Currently, the exercise extension is not working in Binder.
+If this cannot be fixed, there could be separate student (no solutions) and facilitator (with solutions) notebooks, and the facilitator will present using a locally running version.

 Before the session:
 1. If you have made changes to the notebooks stored in the repo, make sure you leave them in the correct state - all exercise solutions should be minimised.
 The cells should be left as all run but the output cleared so the answers can be revealed step-by-step.
 The push your changes.
 Binder builds whatever is on the master branch so work on a different branch until you're happy with your changes.